rocketkeis/project-notes/agile-backlog-refinement.md

 ---
 title: Backlog Refinement
-folder: agile
+last updated: Mar  26, 2022
 ---

+# Backlog Refinement

-Reference for this is Chapter 16 of the book _User Story Mapping_ particularly the section on 'Story Workshop Recipe'.
+Reference for this is Chapter 16 of the book _User Story Mapping_ particularly the section on "Story Workshop Recipe".
 Ideally, this is done prior to the Sprint Planning so that the user stories to potentially be included have enough detail for the teams to size and implement.

 The objective is to refine understanding and define specifically what the development team will build, and the acceptance criteria for what the team will build.